-Drawing from existing research and recent discoveries, we will study and create designs that will more efficiently produce energy out of the soil mix.
+1. Drawing from existing research and recent discoveries, we will study and create designs that will more efficiently produce energy out of the soil mix.
 For example, we would like to experiment with the dimensions and shape of our anode.
-Professor Bruce Logan explains that a "three-dimensional structure provides a large"
+Professor Bruce Logan explains that a "three-dimensional structure provides a large surface area for the bacteria to grow."